Automattic/calypso-prettier-old/README.md

-# WP-Prettier
+# Calypso-Prettier

-This is a fork of prettier that add in all of the extra spaces we use in wp-calypso.
+This is a fork of prettier that add in all of the extra spaces we use in Calypso.
 It is forked off of prettier v1.1.

 In order to install run